NSAPH/handbook/handbook/fasse.md

 Even if multiple people read the same analytic files at the same time, that will not cause problems on FASSE.
 ```

+## Setting up R and RStudio on FASSE

+To load R and install packages, follow [these directions](https://docs.rc.fas.harvard.edu/kb/r-packages/).
+If you're using RStudio, you'll need your R_LIBS_USER path to set up the interactive session.

+In RStudio, if you want to see files outside of your home directory, you can click the three dots on the upper right-hand side of the Files window in RStudio (under the refresh arrow) and type in the directory path you want.
+If you want to save files outside your home directory, you can change your working directory using the command "setwd([directory path])" in the Console.

 ## Terminal settings (optional)

 Consider adding the following lines in your `~/.bash_profile` file to set shortcuts (aliases) and have more colorful working environment.